Winning Together: Motional's Publicly Released AVCDL Kickstarts Building Security Into AV Products

 However, when it comes to safety and cybersecurity, it’s wrong for us to think solely in terms of protecting our secret sauce.
 We should share details on these topics with the public and across the industry.
 There are several things we know for certain: AV safety reflects on all of us, safety cannot be achieved without cybersecurity, and both topics require team effort.

-Furthermore, we proactively sought external review of the lifecycle.
-TÜV SÜD, a global leader in safety assessments, assessed our AVCDL for conformance to ISO/SAE 21434 and their assessment letter is included in our public materials.
-TÜV SÜD’s assessment is a testament to Motional’s security approach and industry-leading practices.
+Furthermore, we proactively sought external review of the lifecycle to ensure it meets relevant cybersecurity requirements from standards bodies and regulators.
+TÜV SÜD, a global leader in safety assessments, assessed our AVCDL for conformance to ISO/SAE 21434 and R155 and we’re proud to say that we’ve received their confirmation that the AVCDL meets the relevant requirements.
+We believe TÜV SÜD’s assessment is a testament to Motional’s security approach and industry-leading practices.
+For additional transparency, we have included their assessment letters in our public materials.

-TÜV SÜD’s assessment summary can be found in the same GitHub repository as the rest of AVCDL.
-Summaries of how the AVCDL fulfills the requirements of ISO 21434 and other standards and regulations are also available.
+TÜV SÜD’s assessment summaries can be found in the same GitHub repository as the rest of AVCDL.
+Summaries of how the AVCDL fulfills the requirements of ISO 21434, R155, and other standards and regulations are also available.

 The bottom line is, Motional invested considerable time and expertise in creating what we believe is the most advanced framework in the industry to secure AVs against cybersecurity threats.
 And we’re giving it away for free.
 We’re doing this because we believe safety comes first and must transcend competition.
 By making the AVCDL public, we’ll support the safety and security of all AVs, not just our own.

 Access to Motional’s AVCDL will save anyone who adopts it the time and effort involved in putting together the fundamentals of a secure development program.
 This allows adopters to instead focus on implementing cybersecurity measures within their business and building secure products.
 More importantly, it provides a means by which to unify our approaches to cybersecurity compliance throughout the supply chain and across the industry, making it more efficient for everyone to work together to secure the future of transportation.
-Motional will continue to work with TÜV SÜD assessing the AVCDL beyond ISO/SAE 21434, and will publicly release both those results and any improvements made to the AVCDL to remain in conformance.
+Motional will continue to work with TÜV SÜD assessing the AVCDL beyond ISO/SAE 21434 and R155, and will publicly release both those results and any improvements made to the AVCDL to remain in conformance.
+We will also soon release training videos to help implement the AVCDL.

 AVCDL is not our first foray into public contributions on safety and cybersecurity.
 We and a team of peers published the Safety First for Automated Driving white paper, a report on how to build, test, and operate safe AVs.
 We also pioneered safety-focused data sharing with the release of our nuScenes and nuPlan datasets.
 And we’re a part of several industry groups committed to safety and security collaboration, including Auto-ISAC, an automotive industry cybersecurity information sharing organization.